-Wikileaks Founder Julian Assange Slams Obama Over Russia Hacks [Video]
+WikiLeaks Founder Julian Assange Slams Obama Over Russia Hacks [Video]

 — Asa J???????? (@asamjulian) January 3, 2017

-The main focus that Julian Assange said he and Wikileaks were trying to present to the world, and to the American people during the election, was the truth in the e-mails that they obtained and published.
+The main focus that Julian Assange said he and WikiLeaks were trying to present to the world, and to the American people during the election, was the truth in the e-mails that they obtained and published.
 Although Julian Assange did not reveal who gave them the hacked e-mails, he did say that it was not Russia.

 “Our publications had wide uptake by the American people, they’re all true,” Julian Assange told Sean Hannity.

 “But that’s not the allegation that’s being presented by the Obama White House.”

 But there is another side to that argument.
-Although he has said that Russia did not give him or Wikileaks the hacked e-mails for publication, he did freely admit that they appeared to be from a Russian source to start with, saying that the hacked documents did look “very much like they’re from the Russians.”
+Although he has said that Russia did not give him or WikiLeaks the hacked e-mails for publication, he did freely admit that they appeared to be from a Russian source to start with, saying that the hacked documents did look “very much like they’re from the Russians.”

-There is a wide consensus in the United States that Julian Assange and the Wikileaks publications of the e-mails directly influenced the outcome of the election that will put Donald Trump in the White House on January 20, 2017.
-But the Obama administration is not really going after Julian Assange or Wikileaks for this incident.
+There is a wide consensus in the United States that Julian Assange and the WikiLeaks publications of the e-mails directly influenced the outcome of the election that will put Donald Trump in the White House on January 20, 2017.
+But the Obama administration is not really going after Julian Assange or WikiLeaks for this incident.
 Instead, they have been looking at the source of the hack and going after the people they believe to be responsible.

 “Did [WikiLeaks] change the outcome of the election?
 Who knows, it’s impossible to tell,” Julian Assange told Sean Hannity.

 “But if it did, the accusation is that the true statements of Hillary Clinton and her campaign manager, John Podesta, and the DNC head Debbie Wasserman Schultz, their true statements is what changed the election.”

 You can ask WikiLeaks’ publisher Julian Assange anything live at Thursday 9am EST on Reddit @Reddit_IAmA #AskMeAnything #IAmA #proofoflife pic.twitter.com/ZNVM0xFkss